 HOW TO SUBMIT

-We are now accepting submissions for Volume 3, our 2015-2016 publication, for which our topic is elections, campaign finance, and other areas of political law.
+We are now accepting submissions for Issue 5, our 2017-2018 publication, for which our topic is youth involvement.
 You can submit your article here.

 The Syracuse Journal of Law and Civic Engagement aims to publish original essays on current legal issues.
 Syracuse Law and Civic Engagement Forum requests that contributors comply with the following standards: